mohamedidrisssalhi/Convo/spec.md

 ---

-## 9. Testing & Future Enhancements
+## Testing & Future Enhancements

-- Unit and integration tests for backend routes (Jest/Supertest)
+- Unit/integration tests for backend (Jest/Supertest)
 - E2E tests for frontend (Cypress)
-- Future: media uploads, group DMs, notifications, admin panel
+- Future: media uploads, group DMs, notifications, admin panel, message reactions, file sharing

 ---

-## 10. File/Component Naming
+## File/Component Naming & Structure

-- All files and components are named to match project instructions and phases (see code comments for mapping)
+- Files and components are named for clarity and phase alignment (see code comments)
 - Example: `RegisterForm.jsx` (was `SignUpPage.jsx`), `chatRooms.js` (was `chatRoom.route.js`)

 ---

-## 11. Diagrams & References
+## References & Diagrams

 - See `README.md` for tech stack diagram and UI/UX sketches
 - For detailed code logic, see comments in each file